baidyprod/Bookshop/README.md

    ```shell
    docker-compose -f docker/docker-compose.yml up
    ```
+   All data will be the same as in the previous sessions!

 P.S.: Books are being synchronized every 5 minutes and orders statuses are being synchronized every 10 minutes.
 So keep patient ;)